basetenlabs/falcon-7b-truss/README.md

      -H "Content-Type: application/json" \
      -H 'Authorization: Api-Key {YOUR_API_KEY}' \
      -d '{
-           "prompt": "Write a movie plot about falcons planning to over the worl?", "do_sample": True,
+           "prompt": "Write a movie plot about falcons planning to over the world", "do_sample": True,
            "max_new_tokens": 300,
            "temperature": 0.3